-Example 1 – Company A commissions a digital agency (B) to carry out development of a new machine-learning system, which for the purposes of this example, has been deemed to be qualifying R&D. A has agreed to pay £50,000 for the work, B will be overseeing the development, and B will retain all rights to the IP.
-Working through the example, B will most likely have the financial burden as if the project exceeds the deadline, it will cost B more resource than they budgeted for.
-Because B is additionally in control of the project and B retains the IP, in this case the digital agency is more likely to be able to claim for the R&D than Company A.
+Example 1 – Company A commissions a digital agency (B) to carry out the development of a new machine-learning system, which for the purposes of this example, has been deemed to be qualifying R&D. A has agreed to pay £50,000 for the work, B will be overseeing the development, and B will retain all rights to the IP.
+B will most likely have the financial burden because if the project exceeds the deadline, it will cost B more resource than they budgeted for.
+Because B is additionally in control of the project and B retains the IP, in this case, the digital agency is more likely to be able to claim for the R&D than Company A.

-Example 2 – Company A commissions an individual (B) to develop a new mutating algorithm that qualifies for R&D and has a 2 month delivery estimate.
+Example 2 – Company A commissions a Company (B) to develop a new mutating algorithm that qualifies for R&D and has a 2-month delivery estimate.
 A agrees to pay B £1,000 per day to specifically develop this algorithm.
 A will oversee the development, and B will retain the rights to the algorithm.
 The financial burden will now be held by A as it will cost them a lot more than planned if the development takes longer than expected.
-Whilst B will retain the IP, A has control of the project and in this case it is more likely that A will be able to claim for the R&D under the Tax Credits scheme.
+Whilst B will retain the IP, A has control of the project and in this case, it is more likely that A will be able to claim for the R&D under the Tax Credits scheme.

-Whilst there is no science for determining whether a company can claim for a subcontractor, using the above examples to follow their logic to form a cohesive argument will go some way to identifying who may be able to claim.
+While there is no science for determining whether a company can claim for a subcontractor, using the above examples’ logic to form a compelling argument will go some way to identifying who may be able to claim.

 When can you claim for Externally Provided Workers?

-- The person provided must be an individual and cannot be a director or employee of the company claiming for R&D Tax Credits.
-It doesn’t matter, however, if they are a director of the company who are supplying the individual.
+1. The person provided must be an individual and cannot be a director or employee of the company claiming for R&D Tax Credits.
+It doesn’t matter, however, if they are a director of the company who is supplying the individual.

-- The individual’s services must be supplied to the company through a staff provider.
-This means that there need to be at least 3 parties involved in the contract (Company A, a staff provider, and an individual employee of the staff provider), however the addition of more intermediary companies will not affect the ability to claim for the individual.
+3. The individual’s services must be supplied to the company through a staff provider.
+This means that there need to be at least 3 parties involved in the contract (Company A, a staff provider, and an individual employee of the staff provider).
+However, the addition of more intermediary companies will not affect the ability to claim for the individual.